Smithay/calloop/doc/src/ch00-00-where-to-start.md

 If you want to see what Calloop code might look like, there's:

 - a [simple example](ch02-00-a-simple-example.md#the-whole-program) using only a timer and a callback
-- a [ZeroMQ event source](ch03-06-the-full-zeromq-event-source-code) which shows how to combine event sources into something more complex
+- a [ZeroMQ event source](ch03-06-the-full-zeromq-event-source-code.md) which shows how to combine event sources into something more complex

+## How to do X in Calloop

+If you're looking for how to do a specific thing in Calloop, [look at chapter 4](ch04-00-how-to-do-x-in-calloop.md).